jpldx/drone-plugin-dingtalk-message/README.md

 # What is ?
-Drone plugin for Dingtalk robot message notification
+Drone plugin for Dingtalk robot message.